This is a potential security issue, you are being redirected to https://csrc.nist.gov

-Self-driving cars and autonomous vehicles of all types are notoriously difficult challenges for software assurance.
+Self-driving cars and autonomous systems of all types are notoriously difficult challenges for software assurance.
 Both traditional testing and formal methods are even harder to apply for autonomous systems than in ordinary cases.
-The key problem is that these systems must be able to function correctly in a vast space of possible input conditions - lighting, rain, fog, pedestrians, animals, other vehicles, road markings, signs, etc. Combinatorial methods are uniquely well suited to analysis and testing for this enormous input space, because by their nature they efficiently test combinations that are rare, and very probably would not be included using traditional test methods.
+The key problem is that these systems must be able to function correctly in a vast space of possible input conditions.
+For example, autonomous vehicles must deal with lighting, rain, fog, pedestrians, animals, other vehicles, road markings, signs, etc. Combinatorial methods are uniquely well suited to analysis and testing for this enormous input space, because by their nature they efficiently test combinations that are rare, and very probably would not be included using traditional test methods.

 The following are examples of how combinatorial testing can be applied for assurance of autonomous systems.